dynoinc/ratchet/README.md

   * Not focusing on non-AI features (like matching open/close incidents with alerts).
   * By not aiming for perfect data collection, when AI is good with imperfect data.

+* On the AI front -
-* For LLM, ollama is great for local development.
+  * Ollama is great for local development.
+  * qwen2.5:7b model is fast and good enough for local development.
+  * Cursor IDE is great for writing code.
+  * Using paid models like Claude Sonnet to improve your own prompt does wonders.

 ## Contributing